12 Cheesecake Mistakes We’re All Probably Making

 Always prebake your crust before filling it with the cheesecake filling.
 Even if the recipe doesn’t call for baking the crust first, place it in the oven for about 10 minutes.
-This will keep it perfectly crispy and ready for a delicious filling, like this white chocolate raspberry mousse.
+This will keep it perfectly crispy and ready for a delicious filling.

 Shutterstock / Mangpink